nancy134/Instructions/docker/README.md

 ## run npm install to get tool
 ```
 npm install
+npx sequelize db:migrate
 ```
 ## Check if it is running properly

-Put the following in the
+Put the following in the browser:

 http://localhost:49161/

 You should get back "user-service"